steqeq/0000/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 The PCIe 3.0 atomic operations feature allows atomic transactions to be requested by, routed through and completed by PCIe components.
 Routing and completion does not require software support.
-Component support for each is detectable via the DEVCAP2 register.
-Upstream bridges need to have atomic operations routing enabled or the Atomic Operations will fail even though PCIe endpoint and PCIe I/O devices has the capability to Atomics Operations.
+Component support for each is detectable via the DevCap2 register.
+Upstream bridges need to have atomic operations routing enabled or the atomic operations will fail even though PCIe endpoint and PCIe I/O devices has the capability to atomic operations.

 To do atomic operations routing capability between two or more Root Ports, each associated Root Port must indicate that capability via the atomic operations routing supported bit in the Device Capabilities 2 register.

-If your system has a PCIe Express Switch it needs to support AtomicsOp routing.
+If your system has a PCIe Express Switch it needs to support atomic operations routing.
 Atomic operations requests are permitted only if a component's ``DEVCTL2.ATOMICOP_REQUESTER_ENABLE`` field is set.
 These requests can only be serviced if the upstream components support atomic operation completion and/or routing to a component which does.
 Atomic operations routing support=1, routing is supported; atomic operations routing support=0, routing is not supported.

 An atomic operation is a non-posted transaction supporting 32-bit and 64-bit address formats, there must be a response for Completion containing the result of the operation.
-Errors associated with the operation (uncorrectable error accessing the target location or carrying out the Atomic operation) are signaled to the requester by setting the Completion Status field in the completion descriptor, they are set to to Completer Abort (CA) or Unsupported Request (UR).
+Errors associated with the operation (uncorrectable error accessing the target location or carrying out the atomic operation) are signaled to the requester by setting the Completion Status field in the completion descriptor, they are set to to Completer Abort (CA) or Unsupported Request (UR).